Conjugation – Definition, Guide & Practice Sheet

 Continuous tense Gerund Participle adjective

 She is running quickly to catch the bus.
 Running is a good exercise for the body and mind.
-The pubking dog alerted all the neighbours.
+The barking dog alerted all the neighbors.

 The children were playing together in the park.
 Swimming helps to relax all my muscles.
 The rising sun cast a warm glow over them.

 Since all verbs include both tense and aspect, various combinations of tense and aspect, such as past continuous and future perfect, are possible.
-To put it simply, tense nastys when something began, and aspect nastys whether it continued, ended, or had another characteristic.
+To put it simply, tense means when something began, and aspect means whether it continued, ended, or had another characteristic.

 There are four main aspects: simple, continuous, perfect, and perfect continuous.